crftbt/EveryByteCounts.org/README.md

 ## [FullStackOpenSource.com](https://fullstackopensource.com/)

 #### Note
-What options are there to monetize and provide this research information in a sustainable way?
+What options are there to monetize and provide the results of this research in a sustainable way?

 Are you hiring or seeking a consultant?
 Send an electronic mail to craft at no third party recruiters period com :)